alexapostolu/night/README.md

 - variable declaration, initialization, and assignment
 - expressions
 - print thingy
-- if statements (working on fixing some bugs)
+- if statements

 **In progress**

 I'm working on refactoring my entire code and fixing a bunch of things.
 Don't really know what I'm doing.
 I'm also working on functions, and once I get those done, then in theory, I could use my language, to create my language (well, pre-defined functions at least)...

-Major update in the upcomming weekend!
+Oh, also, major update in the upcomming weekend!
 You'll see if statements fully finished, comparison operator, and better error messages!

 ---

 **Example**

+This is what the stable version will (hopefully) look like this weekend :)

 ```
 print "Hello World!";

 // this is a comment

-bit boolean = true; // supports `! && || ==` all of those
+bit boolean = true; // supports `! && || == !=` all of those
 syb symbol = 'c';
-int integer = 2 + 3; // supports '+-/*%()' all of those
+int integer = 2 + 3; // supports '+ - / * % ( )' all of those
 dec decimal = 3.14;
 str string = "dynamic " + "squid"; // supports string concatenation